atinfo/awesome-test-automation/java-test-automation.md

 * [SikuliX](http://www.sikulix.com/) - SikuliX automates anything you see on the screen of your desktop computer running Windows, Mac or some Linux/Unix.
 It uses image recognition powered by OpenCV to identify and control GUI components.
 This is handy in cases when there is no easy access to a GUI's internals or the source code of the application or web page you want to act on.
 * [Winium for Desktop](https://github.com/2gis/Winium.Desktop/) - Winium.Desktop is an open source test automation tool for automated testing of Windows application based on WinFroms and WPF platforms.
+* [AutoIt](https://www.autoitscript.com/site/) - AutoIt is a freeware BASIC-like scripting language designed for automating the Windows GUI and general scripting.
+It uses a combination of simulated keystrokes, mouse movement and window/control manipulation in order to automate tasks in a way not possible or reliable with other languages.

 ## Unix \ Linux UI test automation